FloppyDisck/RUMARINO-Vision-Entry/README.md

 Send over your cloned repo to guy.garcia@upr.edu.
 As long as the training process starts and creates a log this is enough for evaluation.

+And as always, feel free to ask me anything or google for solutions, a good engineer is not afraid to ask questions ;)